-- Technical expertise in the required fields of: education and capacity building. - Demonstrated experience in similar project and relevant fields (please provide updated list of projects, preferably in the country). - Presence of the company in the Russian Federation. - Fluency in writing and spoken the Russian language. - Availability of required tools and materials for the scientific work.
+- Technical expertise in the required fields of: environmental education. - Demonstrated experience in similar project and relevant fields (please provide up-dated list of projects, preferably in the country).

+- Presence of the company in Mongolia.

+- Fluency in writing and spoken Mongolian.

+- Availability of required tools and materials for the work.

-Budget: An indicative cost of USD 2,500 has been estimated for these services.
+Budget: An indicative cost of USD 6000 has been estimated for these services.